Abbey Clancy: Modelling

-In summer 2006, the second cycle of Living TV's Britain's Next Top Model included Clancy as one of the thirteen finalists in the competition, competing over 10 weeks for a modelling contract.
+In summer 2006, the second cycle of Living TV's Britain's Next Top Model included Clancy as one of the thirteen candidates in the competition, competing over 10 weeks for a modelling contract.
 Clancy made it to the final runway show with fellow contestant Lianna Fowler, eventually becoming the runner up.

 After appearing on Britain's Next Top Model, Clancy modelled for several magazines and newspapers.
 In May 2007, Clancy appeared on the cover of Arena magazine, and modelled the Triumph Bonneville Motorbike.
 Clancy was chosen to appear in Sports Illustrated magazine in the 2010 swimsuit edition.
 Clancy was featured for her sporting connection to Peter Crouch and was photographed for the magazine wearing only body paint to make it appear as if she was wearing an England shirt, shot by Yu Tsai.

 Clancy appeared in a 2010 campaign for Umbro sportswear, modelling an England shirt, along with other footballer's wives and girlfriends from countries that have won the World Cup.
 Clancy walked in the Giles Deacon Ready-To-Wear line Giles Spring 2011 collection.

-In March 2011 Clancy appeared on the Elite Model Management: New York division website.
+In March 2011, Clancy appeared on the Elite Model Management: New York division website.
 In July 2013, she appeared as part of London designer Hasan Hejazi's campaign, in a fashion editorial by Absynth Photographic and a fashion film by Gabriel Gettman.
 Clancy also modelled for the August 2011 cover of UK Esquire shot by photographer Sølve Sundsbø.

-In December 2013 Clancy was featured in LOVE magazine's Advent Calendar alongside Suki Waterhouse and Cara Delevingne.
+In December 2013, Clancy was featured in LOVE magazine's Advent Calendar alongside Suki Waterhouse and Cara Delevingne.

 In July 2014, Clancy appeared on the cover of British Marie Claire and in March 2015, British Elle.

-In October 2019, Abbey Clancy and her daughter Sophia Crouch collaborated with Lipsy, a London-based fashion brand, for the Launch of their AW’19 collection.
+In October 2019, Clancy and her daughter Sophia Crouch collaborated with Lipsy, a London-based fashion brand, for the Launch of their AW’19 collection.
 In January 2020, the AW’19 collection was launched in UAE.